All About AVO’s

 THERE IS NO EXCUSE, EVER.

-In these episodes you’ll see it’s just not all about AVO’s, hear the stories and how better we can design a system that supports those experience Family and Domestic Violence and avoid costly legal battles, custody disputes and the evaporation of family assets due to conflict.
+In these episodes you’ll see it’s just not all about AVO’s, you’ll hear the stories of those affected and stakeholders engaged in the system that has been designed to help, not harm, hinder or hurt relationships and families.
+Our guest share how we better we can collectively supports those experiencing Family and Domestic Violence and avoid costly legal battles, custody disputes and the evaporation of family assets due to conflict.

 About the author

 Pip Rae is Podcast Host and Producer.
-After spending nearly two decades investigating crime as a Police Officer, she now writes and provides social justice commentary from her own and others’ experiences from the front line, in particular, Gender Inequality, Mens Mental Health, Domestic Violence, Women in Sport, Women and Money.
+After spending nearly two decades investigating domestic violence and alcohol related crime as a Police Officer, she now writes and provides social justice commentary from her own and others’ experiences from the front line, in particular, Gender Inequality, Mens Mental Health, Domestic Violence, Women in Sport, Women and Money.

-Pip is an advocate for change and possesses an intimate knowledge of feminist issues, concerns and systems designed by the people who benefit from them.
+Pip is an advocate for change, a speaker and educator possessing an intimate knowledge of feminist issues, concerns and systems designed by the people who benefit from them.
 She has continued her research in the areas of Women’s Empowerment, Mental Health, Post Traumatic Growth and Reframing Social Justice.

 - What is the root cause, contributing and influencing factors of domestic violence?